BruktawitWondmenew/To-Do-List-App/README.md

-# 📝 Flutter To-Do List App
+# 📝 Flutter To-Do App (with Node.js & MongoDB Backend)

-A simple, minimal, and responsive To-Do list app built with Flutter.
-Organize your tasks, mark them done, and stay productive!
+A full-stack To-Do list app built with Flutter (frontend) and Node.js + MongoDB (backend).
+Organize your tasks, mark them done, and stay productive—your data is securely stored in the cloud!

 ---